-I've spent nearly four years teaching these basics to hundreds of people like you via my workshops at General Assembly in London.
+I've spent four years teaching these basics to hundreds of people like you via my workshops at General Assembly in London.
 Over that time I've used this real feedback to alter and refine this content, which form half the advice in this book.

 Every website is slightly different and you'll be catering to your own audience.
 However a lot of the UX issues fall into the same few categories.
 It's important to tackle those problems before you get into spending fortunes on great-looking but ineffective design and imagery.

 I've worked with a variety of ecommerce startups over five years where I've been able to dig into the analytics data and watch rafts of user tests.
 This has enabled me to identify the most common issues of sites out there, which forms the other half of this book.
 The tend to reappear regardless of the product or service you're selling.

 This book is to help those people without a deep knowledge or experience of UX design but who are involved in the design process.
 I've taught these principles to graphic designers, marketers, developers, and startup founders.